 Finisher medals are not given for the Classic or Draft Legal Races.
 Prizes are awarded to 1-3rd places in each 5 year age group.
-All participants will receive either a pair of cycling socks with the Treeathlon logo or a technical fabric T-shirt with the Treeathlon logo.
+All participants will receive a technical fabric T-shirt with the Treeathlon logo.

 Finisher medals are awarded to Saplingathlon participants (Kids 12 and under).
 Awards will be given to the 1st, 2nd, and 3rd girl and boy from each wave.
 T-shirts are also given to all Saplingathlon participants.